MSI

 • Ribbed: A ribbed plug will include several distinct flanges, each sized to securely stop a standard NPT taper.
 A plug of this kind will therefore often be especially versatile since it might be employed to fit any of a range of pipe sizes.
 Keeping an appropriate supply of these on hand will often make pipe protection duties simpler.

 • Threaded: Where threaded pipe needs protection, it will often make sense to use a matching plug instead of relying on simple friction for a secure fit.
-Making use of threaded plugs will generally enable superior protection for the threads themselves.
+Making use of threaded pipe plugs will generally enable superior protection for the threads themselves.

 • Butt Weld: Some pipes are meant to be joined end to end with an appropriate weld.
 This arrangement is especially common with heat exchangers, pumps, and other conventional kinds of equipment.
 A plug designed to seal such a pipe will normally both do so effectively and also completely cover the exposed cross-section.